icebound777/pm64r-tracker-yami/README.md

 ## Road map for the tracker

 -   Finish the checks for the map tracker;
 -   Add a tracking for the Merlow requests on the items to mark what items Merlow has;
-- Sync the Rip Cheato logic option with the tracker so the max checks are the same;
 -   Add a tutorial for the tracker;
 -   Add credits and special thanks;
-- Add the possibility to load a spoiler log and check what is where on the tracker (I have to check the feasibility of it, but that's an idea that I had...).
+-   Add the possibility to load a spoiler log and check what is where on the tracker (I have to check the feasibility of it, but that's an idea that I had...);
+-   Explore the auto-tracking possibility with BizHawk.

 ## Special thanks